harisaran-aj/EC1421-19EC421-Analysis-and-Design-of-Analog-ICs/Simulation of Instrumentation Amplifier.md

 # Simulation of Instrumentation Amplifier

 ## AIM:

-To Design and simulate a inverting, non- inverting and differential amplifiers using LT-Spice.
+ To Design and simulate the Instrumentation amplifier circuit using LT-Spice.

 ## SOFTWARE REQUIRED:
 LT-Spice